ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 Indicated rate limits only apply to the path on which they are received.
 A connection that migrates or uses multipath {{?QUIC-MP=I-D.ietf-quic-multipath}}
 cannot assume that rate limit indications from one path apply to new paths.
+Rates on the client-to-server direction and the server-to-client direction of each path are independent, expected to be different, and applications may choose to utilize SCONE in either or both directions as they see fit.

 # Applicability